Image Collection: Fungal Skin Diseases

-Ringworm of the nails or tinea unguium is the most common fungus infection of the nails, also called onychomycosis.
+Ringworm of the nails: The most common fungus infection of the nails, also called onychomycosis.

 Onychomycosis makes the nails look white and opaque, thickened, and brittle.
 Those at increased risk for developing onychomycosis include: